japila-books/spark-sql-internals/docs/spark-sql-RowEncoder.md

 2. For ``UserDefinedType``s, it takes the UDT class from the `SQLUserDefinedType` annotation or `UDTRegistration` object and returns an expression with `Invoke` to call `serialize` method on a `NewInstance` of the UDT class.

-3. For link:spark-sql-DataType.adoc#TimestampType[TimestampType], it returns an expression with a link:spark-sql-Expression-StaticInvoke.adoc[StaticInvoke] to call `fromJavaTimestamp` on `DateTimeUtils` class.
+3. For spark-sql-DataType.md#TimestampType[TimestampType], it returns an expression with a spark-sql-Expression-StaticInvoke.md[StaticInvoke] to call `fromJavaTimestamp` on `DateTimeUtils` class.

 4. ...FIXME